 Roasted root vegetable pasta with pesto is a hearty and nutritious one-bowl meal.
-A perfect way to celebrate the flavors of the fall season.
+A perfect way to celebrate the flavors of the fall and winter season.

 If you love roasted root vegetables raise your hand.
 My hand is raised, is yours?!
 I know it is because who doesn’t love roasted root vegetables!
-In fact I love root vegetables in a variety of ways, but it should come as no surprise that roasting is my favorite.
+In fact I love root vegetables in a variety of ways, but it should come as no surprise that roasting is my favorite, especially in this root vegetable pasta.

 After all, roasting brings out the sweetness in everything and I have one heck of a sweet tooth.
 Put me in front of a tray of fresh-from-the-oven crispy, caramelized carrots, sweet potatoes, beets, and any winter squash and they may not make it to the plate, or bowl as is the case in this recipe!